jozefchutka/YHaxen/README.md

 - deploy target
 - test osx, linux
 - running yhaxen without privileges to haxelib/lib folder
+- order dependencies in report by name
+- exception when same dependency defined multiple times in yhaxen.json

 ### should
 - install specific version from git